 While the stock fifth-generation Camaro’s IRS is a great setup for a street car in terms of handling and ride compliance, getting an independent rear suspension to hook on hard launches can be tricky.
-That’s compounded by the fact that IRS systems typically add a lot of weight to the car versus a solid axle alternative, and usually aren’t designed to withstand the abuses of high-horsepower applications.
+That issue is compounded by the fact that independent rear suspension systems typically add a lot of weight to the car as opposed to a solid-axle alternative.
+Also, it usually isn’t designed to withstand the abuses of high-horsepower applications.

 Installing A Harwood Fiberglass Hood – December 15, 2015

 There was no way that we could use the factory hood on Project True SStreet, as the engine with our Whipple supercharger sits too high for the hood to close.
-We could have cut the factory hood and added a hood scoop, but properly bonding a fiberglass hoodscoop to a metal hood requires a lot of time and materials.
+We could have cut the factory hood and added a hood scoop, but properly bonding a fiberglass hood scoop to a metal hood requires a lot of time and materials.
 For that reason, we opted to install a complete fiberglass hood from Harwood.
-A fiberglass hood is typically much lighter than a steel hood, and once you figure the time, and materials of adding a hood scoop to a factory hood, it usually costs more than the new hood.
+A fiberglass hood is typically much lighter than a steel hood, and once you figure the time and materials of adding a hood scoop to a factory hood, it usually costs more than the new hood.

-A major factor when having a suspension using coilover shocks, is finding the correct spring to work with the shock.
+A major factor when having a suspension using coilover shocks is finding the correct spring to work with the shock.
 Choosing the correct spring involves knowing the weight it needs to support, and how the suspension will work.
-In other words, you need to know what spring-rate you actually need.
+In other words, you need to know what spring rate you actually need.
 Always keep in mind, the spring needs to support the weight of the car, while the shock is just to control spring movement.
 Read more to get insight into how Eibach helped us with spring selection.

 Installing The Fuel Cell And An Intercooler Tank – October 2, 2015

 In previous installments, we covered the process of installing a rollcage and parachute mount on the vehicle.
 As far as safety goes, these are definitely a couple of essential modifications.
 Welding created the attachment points for the cage, but it also paved the way for the installation of two more crucial components needed in the car: the fuel cell and an intercooler tank.